gabrieltsants/PHPLinkTester/README.md

 The return will be the HTTP code in cases of requests of the same type, or 1/0 for requests of the protocol type, being 1 for a successful connection.

 ## Running
+* Run `./configure.sh` to install composer dependencies and autoload.
 * `PHPLinkTesterWeb/`: Is possible to test running something like: `php -S PHPLinkTesterWeb/public/ -t localhost:8181` and access **localhost:8181** to see the web interface.
 * `PHPLinkTesterCLI/`: Run `php PHPLinkTesterCLI/PHPLinkTester.php -h` to see te availible options.